Forensic accounting header graphic with desk and office supplies illustration

 4. Written report.
 Findings are documented in a written expert report that identifies the accountant’s opinions, the bases for those opinions, and the supporting data.
 The report is drafted to comply with applicable court rules and expert witness disclosure requirements.

 5. Deposition and trial testimony.
 The forensic accountant is available to testify at deposition and trial, explaining complex financial findings in plain language and defending their methodology under cross-examination.
-See more about expert witness and litigation support services.
+See more about expert witness and litigation support.

 Forensic Accounting vs. Audit vs. Bookkeeping